rydmike/flex_color_scheme/README.md

 project in VS-Code or Android Studio/IntelliJ the configurations should be available for you, so you can easily build all the examples.

-In Android Studio you can use:
+In IntelliJ and Android Studio you can use:
 <img src="https://rydmike.com/assets_fcsv4/intelliJ-run-file.png?raw=true" alt="intellij-run"/>

-_IntelliJ has ready to run configs that can be used to run the examples_
+_For IntelliJ and Studio there is a .run config that can be used to build and run the examples_

 In VS-Code you can use:
 <img src="https://rydmike.com/assets_fcsv4/vscode-run-file.png?raw=true" alt="vscode-run"/>

-_VS-Code has a launch.json file ready to be used to run the examples_
+_For VS-Code there is a launch.json that can be used to build and run the examples_

 ## Live WEB Demos of the Examples